y2kpr/Low-Expectations/README.md

 # Low-Expectations
-This is a repo for building robot players in battlecode
+This is a repository for building robot players in battlecode